darrenseahjb/spotify-streamlit-dashboard/README.md

 - Source Code: [Spotify Listening Analytics Pipeline](https://github.com/darrenseahjb/spotify)
 - Dashboard Repo: [spotify-streamlit-dashboard](https://github.com/darrenseahjb/spotify-streamlit-dashboard)

-## Overview
+## What This Repo Is

-This is the frontend repo.
+This is the presentation-layer repo.

-It reads from `spotify_history` and turns listening logs into a live dashboard focused on current activity, repeat artists, weekly flow, and listening-hour patterns.
+It reads listening history from `spotify_history` and turns it into a public dashboard focused on:
+- current listening activity
+- repeat artists
+- weekly listening rhythm
+- day/hour listening patterns

+The emphasis here is UI, metric framing, and visual hierarchy rather than ingestion logic.

+## Why This Exists Separately

+The dashboard changed faster than the ingestion code.

+Keeping it in its own repo made it easier to iterate on:
+- layout and styling
+- chart design
+- mobile behavior
+- Streamlit Community Cloud deployment

 ## Stack

 - Python
 - Streamlit
 - PostgreSQL
-- `Altair`

-## What Makes This Repo Different

-This repo is focused on:
-- dashboard UX
-- visual hierarchy
-- metric presentation
-- chart design
-- public deployment
+- Altair

 ## Repository Guide

 - `app.py`
-  Main Streamlit dashboard application.
+  Main Streamlit application, including layout, styling, queries, transforms, and charts.
 - `requirements.txt`
-  Python dependencies for the public dashboard deployment.
+  Runtime dependencies for the Streamlit deployment.
 - `.streamlit/secrets.toml.example`
   Template for the dashboard's runtime secrets.

+## What the Dashboard Shows

+- hero section with identity and project context
+- compact KPI cards for current activity and summary metrics
+- repeat-artist leaderboard
+- weekly listening trend
+- weekly/hourly listening heatmap
+- recent listening log

+## Tradeoffs and Limitations

+- The dashboard reads directly from PostgreSQL for simplicity.
+That is acceptable for a personal demo, but it is not the strongest architecture for a production-facing analytics product.
+- The app is built in one Streamlit entry file, which is practical for a portfolio project but less ideal for long-term team maintenance.
+- The quality of the insights depends on the depth of collected history.
+With shallow history, the visuals are still useful, but less representative.

 ## Streamlit Community Cloud Settings